larryhastings/big/README.md

   existing positional parameters.
 This should be the `lines` iterator that yielded this `LineInfo` object.
   It's stored in the `lines` attribute.

+* New function: `split_title_case`, which splits a string at title case change word boundaries.

+* New function: `combine_splits`.
+If you split a string two different ways, producing two arrays that sum to the original string, `combine_splits` will merge those splits together, producing a new array that splits in every place any of the two split arrays had a split.

 * New feature: `LineInfo` objects yielded by `lines` previously had many optional fields, which might or might